HoiJean/djangoforbeginners-book/manuscript/ch7.md

-# Chapter 7: Blog app with user accounts
+# Chapter 7: User Accounts

 So far we've built a working blog application that uses forms, but we're missing a major piece of most web applications: user authentication.